thisjody/pa-cf-gcs-event/README.md

 4. **Python Libraries**:
     - `google-cloud-pubsub`: The Python client library for Google Cloud Pub/Sub, enabling the function to publish messages to Pub/Sub topics.
     - `google-cloud-secret-manager`: Used for accessing secrets stored in Google Secret Manager, critical for managing secure credentials.
-    - `google-auth`, `google-auth-httplib2`, and `google-auth-oauthlib`: These libraries provide authentication functionalities, essential for interacting securely with Google Cloud services and are listed in `requirements.txt` .
+    - `google-auth`, `google-auth-httplib2`, and `google-auth-oauthlib`.

+     These libraries provide authentication functionalities, essential for interacting securely with Google Cloud services and are listed in `requirements.txt` .

 5. **Regular Expression Processing**:
     - The function uses Python's built-in `re` module for regex operations, crucial for pattern matching in file names.